 Step #5: Find Help for Your Child

-In safe, supportive environments, LGBTQ youth can thrive.
+In safe, supportive environments, LGBTQIA youth can thrive.
 But many factors—parental rejection or bullying at school, for example—can increase the risk of depression, suicide, and substance abuse, according to the CDC.

 Watch for signs of mental health issues in children and teens, which may include:

 - Ongoing sadness or irritability